 The annual Business Scholarship Competition takes place in February.
 If selected to compete, candidates will be invited to the virtual competition where they will take a comprehensive examination, have candid discussions with Carthage business students, and hear alumni share experiences and insights regarding their time as a Carthage business student.

 Candidates interested in applying for a business scholarship must complete the following no later than December 3:

 - Submit an application for admission to Carthage and supporting materials (high school transcripts).

 - Submit the Business Scholarship Application (available October 2021).

 - Submit a one-page essay: Explain why you are interested in a career in business (this is part of the online scholarship application).

 To apply for a business scholarship, candidates must intend to major in accounting, finance, management, or marketing.
 (A double major in another subject area is acceptable and can be completed in four years.)

-The business faculty and the Office of Admissions will review your application, ACT/SAT scores and high school grades.
+The business faculty and the Office of Admissions will review your application and high school grades.
 Qualified applicants will be notified in early January.
-Successful candidates and their families will be invited to the Business Scholarship Competition on Friday, February 7, 2020.
+Successful candidates and their families will be invited to the Business Scholarship Competition.

 The Business Scholarships may incorporate all Carthage assistance.
 Scholarships and grants may be combined with federal and state grants, not to exceed full tuition.